-I recently graduated from film school with a Bachelor of Arts in Audiovisual Media at Tallinn University Baltic Film and Media School.
-I want to look back at my experience at film school.
+I recently graduated from Tallinn University Baltic Film and Media School with a Bachelor of Arts in Audiovisual Media.
+I want to look back at my experience in film school.
 But also look forward towards my academic and artistic aspirations.
 Perhaps it's helpful for other students and prospective filmmakers.

 I was 20 when entering college.
 In Estonia university scholarships are state-sponsored, paying 100% of your tuition fee but no living costs.
 Tallinn University offered me 2 scholarships.
 My choice was between BA in Anthropology, a course open for the first year at the newly opened wing of the university, spearheaded by an Argentine professor Lorenzo Cañás Bottos.
 And BA in Audiovisual media at the Baltic Film and Media School, taught in English (opened in 2006, the year before) and led by the Estonian filmmaker and media executive Hagi Šein.